Can You Tan Through A Window? A Look At The Sun’s Ability To Cause Sunburn Under Different Conditions

 So yes, you will be able to catch a tan in most instances since your body is only covered by a small amount of water most of the time.
-Only when you dive below a depth of one meter of water, will it provide you with enough protection against any UV radiation.
+Only when you dive below a depth of one meter of water will it provide you with enough protection against any UV radiation.

 Does Sunscreen Stop You From Tanning?

 No, sunscreen will not stop you from tanning.
-It will slow down the speed at which you get a tan though.
+It will slow down the speed at which you get a tan, though.
 Since it protects you from sunburn and its associated dangers, a certain amount of UV radiation gets blocked, but it will not prevent your body from producing melanin.

 There are still dangers, though.
 Using a sunscreen with a low SPF (sun protective factor) will only protect your skin to a certain degree and for a limited time, after which you can still get severely sunburned.

-Using sunscreen with a high SPF will make it longer for your skin to tan, but will be much safer and protect you from sunburn.
+Using sunscreen with a high SPF will make it longer for your skin to tan, but it will be much safer and protect you from sunburn.

-As you can clearly see after reading this article, there so many different weather and environmental conditions influencing the way you tan or get sunburned, that you have to take each scenario on a case by case basis to inform yourself on how to get a safe tan.
+As you can clearly see after reading this article, there so many different weather and environmental conditions influencing the way you tan or get sunburned that you have to take each scenario on a case by case basis to inform yourself on how to get a safe tan.

-Other factors, such as infrastructure, clothing, and water all play a role as well, which we covered in detail.
+Other factors, such as infrastructure, clothing, and water, all play a role as well, which we covered in detail.
 Please note that there are still several other known and unknown factors that influence the sun's UV radiation and your skin's reaction to it.

-This first aim of this post was to explain what tanning is and how it works.
+The first aim of this post was to explain what tanning is and how it works.
 We then looked at why the Sun's ultraviolet radiation is so dangerous to the human skin.
 Finally, this article addressed the questions many people ask about tanning and the conditions surrounding it.